spinradd/PythonProjects/README.md

 # PythonProjects
-A collection of python projects developed in learning the language
+A collection of python projects developed from learning the language